dudeperf3ct/dudeperf3ct.github.io/sensei/howard_marks.md

 For that which a man wishes that he will believe. ~ Demosthenes to Charlie Munger to Howard Marks

-Now, just remember, none of this is meant to be easy.
+Now, just remember, none of investing is meant to be easy.
 Anybody who thinks it’s easy is stupid. ~ Charlie Munger to Howard Marks

 The less prudence which others conduct their affairs, the greater the prudence with which we must conduct our own affairs. ~ Warren Buffet